MathKeyboardEngine/MathKeyboardEngine.Python/README.md

 Live (JavaScript) examples can be tested at [MathKeyboardEngine.GitHub.io](https://mathkeyboardengine.github.io).

 A Python example for the PyQt6 GUI framework can be found in the [examples](https://github.com/MathKeyboardEngine/MathKeyboardEngine.Python/tree/main/examples) folder.
 Note that the Python example is limited, because it does not handle physical keyboard input.
+Also, there are many more GUI frameworks for which there is no example.
+The PyQt6 example might provide insight in how to use mathkeyboardengine in any project.

 #### Pros and cons?